fbpx

 Conference

-Having a quick one-on-one conference with each of your students to have them answer a question or complete a task is another excellent way to gauge what your students can do.
-These don't need to be formal conferences and do not need to take a lot of time.
+Another excellent way to gauge your students’ abilities is to have a quick one-on-one conference with each of them to have them answer a question or complete a task.
+These don’t need to be formal conferences and don’t need to take a lot of time.

 Previous Performance